rambasnet/NodeJS/README.md

 - ijavascript [https://github.com/n-riesco/ijavascript](https://github.com/n-riesco/ijavascript)
     - a kernel for jupyter notebook

-We recommend Anaconda or Miniconda package managers to install Python and other packages on all modern platforms.
-The project also includes several demo static webpages and web applications using NodeJS, ExpressJS and MongoDB.
+We recommend Anaconda or Miniconda package managers to create virtual environment and install nodejs and other packages on all modern platforms.

 #### Installing via Anaconda or Miniconda